SQL Server

 3. Web and Mobile Apps

-Many web applications and mobile apps rely on SQL Server for backend data.
+Many web applications and mobile apps rely on SQL Server for back-end data.
 Whether it’s a user profile, a transaction log, or app settings—SQL Server holds the data that makes everything run.

 Use cases: